 The program returns a success code only if a single matching board is found in in our searched boards.txt files.

-List the set of arduino pro board types, in a form suitable for a dno BOARD_TYPE file:
+Provide the full board-specifier for an arduino pro board, in a form suitable for a dno BOARD_TYPE file:

 dno_bpp is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 3 of the License.